A standing committee of the SRCA

 • Calculating your home’s energy use

-• Properly sizing a solar PV system to meet your unique needs
+• Properly sizing a solar system to meet your unique needs

 • Researching and comparing solar contractors